thundernixon/fix-gf-metadata/docs/2019-02-22-metadata-diffs.md

 ```

 ## Next Steps
-- [ ] start with fresh batch of fonts repo, then re-build metadata files (without deleting any, first)
+- [ ] start with fresh batch of fonts repo, then re-build metadata files (without deleting any, first, to prevent issues around category or designer name loss)
 - [ ] re-run diff checks
 - [ ] check into suspect updates
+  - [ ] check into functionality of Adobe Blank & subsets
   - [ ] check what the bar is to have a `korean` or `simplified chinese` subset – it seems like it must be too strict, as these are being lost
 - [ ] check with Marc on a few suspect updates if they aren't clearly good or bad
-  - [ ] especially on loss of `korean` subset
+  - [x] especially on loss of `korean` subset
   - [ ] or language converage that is different between styles (e.g. News Cycle)
 - [ ] (maybe) find a way to render the copyright strings (containing `+  copyright` in the diffs), to tell more easily what escapes are good/bad
 - [ ] find way to get a specific read on percentages met by certain subsets (e.g. how much korean is in Gamja Flower?)